East Aurora Union Free School District: East Aurora Middle School

 East Aurora Middle School is located at 430 Main Street and serves grades 5 through 8.
 The current principal is Matthew Brown.

+History

+East Aurora Middle School opened on September 5, 1916 (kindergarten department opened on September 4, 1917) as the original East Aurora High school until March 1971 when the current high school opened.
+The building was dedicated on November 27, 1917.

 Parkdale Elementary School

 Parkdale Elementary is located at 141 Girard Avenue and serves grades K through 4.
 The current principal is Jessica Lyons.

 History

-Parkdale Elementary School was opened in 1970.
+Parkdale Elementary School was built and opened on September 8, 1954 then closed until October 7, 1954 as the interior work was not completed until then.